JetBrains/teamcity-documentation/topics/visual-studio-tests.md

 <td>

-Select the version of the tool from the drop\-down.
+Select the version of the tool from the drop-down menu.
 By default, the available VSTest and MSTest installations are autodetected by TeamCity:

-* MSTest versions 2005\-2017 are supported
+* MSTest versions 2005-2017 are supported
-* VSTest versions 2012\-2017 are supported
+* VSTest versions 2012-2017 are supported

 You can specify a custom path to the test runner here as well.
 TeamCity parameters are supported.